FlipsideCrypto/optimism-models/models/doc_descriptions/delegations/delegation_delegator.md

 {% docs delegation_delegator %}

-The wallet address of the user that is delegating their OP tokens.
+The address that is delegating OP tokens.

 {% enddocs %}